gustavNdamukong/laravel-datatable/README.md

                 ['id' => 'doSomethingBtn', 'class' => 'btn btn-primary btn-sm'] );

-            //override the panel id value-the current/default value is 'datatablePanel'.
-After setting the
-            //id, do not forget to edit your panel styling in public/vendor/laravel-datatable/css/datatable.css
-            //- go in there & edit the styling for 'datatablePanel'.
-The reason for allowing you to set an id
-            //attribute on the panel that wraps around the table is to allow you use CSS and, or JS to customise
-            //the look and behaviour of the table.
-If you do assign a panelId, do not forget to go into the CSS
-            //stylesheet in your public directory and change the panelId from the default one 'datatablePanel'
-            //to the one you have added.
+            /*override the panel id value-the current/default value is 'datatablePanel'.
+After setting the id, do not forget to edit your panel styling in public/vendor/laravel-datatable/css/datatable.css - go in there & edit the styling for 'datatablePanel'.
+The reason for allowing you to set an id attribute on the panel that wraps around the table is to allow you use CSS and, or JS to customise the look and behaviour of the table.
+If you do assign a panelId, do not forget to go into the CSS stylesheet in your public directory and change the panelId from the default one 'datatablePanel' to the one you have added.*/

             $panelId = 'usersPanel';